 Zero Tolerance Policy

 There is a zero tolerance policy for the use of alcohol while on duty.
 There also is a zero tolerance policy for theft, and for possession or use of drugs at any time, on the Ranch property.
-Moderate alcohol use by those of legal age, while off duty, that does not interfere with others, violate proper decorum, or create a safety issue is permissible.
-Zero tolerance means that violation of this policy will lead to dismissal.
+Moderate alcohol use while off duty by those of legal age that does not interfere with others, violate proper decorum, or create a safety issue is permissible.

 For additional information, please contact: